Is Borussia Dortmund v Atletico Madrid on TV? Time, channel and how to watch Champions League quarter-final

 Memphis Depay and Thomas Lemar remain sidelined for Atletico Madrid, while Samuel Lino is suspended after his caution in the first leg.
 Mario Hermoso was back amongst things at centre-half against Girona and could provide defensive cover on the bench.

-Borussia Dortmund XI: Kobel; Ryerson, Hummels, Schlotterbeck, Maatsen; Sabitzer, Can, Brandt; Sancho, Fullkrug, Malen.
+Borussia Dortmund XI: Kobel; Ryerson, Hummels, Schlotterbeck, Maatsen; Sabitzer, Can, Brandt; Adeyemi, Fullkrug, Sancho

-Atletico Madrid XI: Oblak; Witsel, Gimenez, Azpilicueta; Molina, Llorente, Koke, De Paul, Reinildo; Griezmann; Morata.
+Atletico Madrid XI: Oblak; Molina, Witsel, Gimenez, Hormoso, Azpilicueta; Llorente, Koke, De Paul; Griezmann; Morata.

 Odds